After Socket Bone Grafting

 You have had a Sinus Lift Augmentation procedure in your upper jaw.
 This procedure regains lost bone height in the area of your first and second molar and occasionally second premolar.
 It is an important procedure as it allows implant placement in an area that could not be implanted otherwise because of insufficient bone height due to an enlarged sinus.

 The bone that has been grafted is most commonly a combination freeze-dried bone, artificial synthetic bone and your own bone.
 Because of this you may have two post-surgical wounds: the donor site and the recipient site.

 DO NOT UNDER ANY CIRCUMSTANCES.
 BLOW YOUR NOSE FOR THE NEXT FOUR (4) WEEKS.
 This may be longer if indicated.
 You may sniff all you like but NO BLOWING.

 Do not blow your nose or sneeze holding your nose.
 Sneeze with your mouth open.
 Do not drink with straws and do not spit.
 Scuba diving and flying in pressurized aircraft may also increase sinus pressure and should be avoided.
 Decongestants such as Drixoral, Dimetapp, or Sudafed will help reduce pressure in the sinuses.
 You may also be given a prescription for antibiotics.
 Please take these as directed.
 Anything that causes pressure in your nasal cavity must be avoided.
 Avoid bearing downas when lifting heavy objects, blowing up balloons, playing musical instruments that require a blowing action or any other activity that increases nasal or oral pressure.
 Smoking must be stopped.
-If necessary Dr. Logan can prescribe Nicoderm patches.
+If necessary, Dr. Myers or Dr. Clevenger can prescribe Nicoderm patches.

 Be sure to take the prescribed antibiotics as directed to help prevent infection